scrabbletank/farhome-rules/rulesdoc.md

 If you move at least 2 tiles before making an attack or maneuver, add an extra wound die for the damage.

-#### Charmer
-*Requires 2 Conversation proficiency*
-When rolling a Conversation challenge against a non-hostile creature you add a superior die to the roll.
-On a crit the creature treats you as a friend for the next day.

-#### Keeper of Lore
-*Requires proficiency with Lore*
-You add 2 superior dice when rolling a Lore challenge to identify a magic item.
-On crit you know if an item is cursed or not.

 #### Linguist
 *Requires 2 Intelligence*

 You learn a new language of your choosing.
-When making a translation check add 2 superior die to the roll.
+You are able to translate writings written in a language used by the common races, making an Intelligence check and using your Intelligence save for the roll.
+On success it takes you 10 minutes to translate a sentence, or 1 minute with a reference.

 #### Quickened Spellcasting
 *Requires proficiency with a spell type*